StevenEsc/Lab5/README.md

 # Lab5
-This is for Lab5 to show for understanding of Version Control This function just checks if the number is even
+This function just checks if the number is even
+Just open it any any ide
+You can change the assigned value for the Number variable and it uses the % operator to check if it has a remainder.
+If it doesn't then it's even.
 :D